orangejuice/blog/data/activity/movie-从毛泽东到莫扎特-1981/record.en.md

   subtitle: 1981 / USA / Documentary Music / Murray Lerner / Isaac Stern David Golub
 ---

-I don't know what it is that touches the heart so much that it moistens my eyes.
-This hour-and-a-half journey constantly grips my emotions and never lets me relax.
-Thanks to this excellent documentary for leaving us with such an incredible past.
+I don't know what is so moving, but it made my eyes moist.
+This one and a half hour journey constantly gripped my emotions, never letting me relax.
+Thanks to this excellent documentary for leaving us with such unimaginable memories.